Links

 is in / is not in

-Valid for multiple values.
-Results include only events where the field matches/does not match an entry in the list of values in the filter.
+An event will match when the field matches/does not match an entry in the list of values in the filter

 string, int